openhab/openhab-addons/bundles/org.openhab.binding.wizlighting/README.md

 It should not interfer in any way with control of the bulbs via the WiZ app or any other service integrated with the WiZ app (ie: Alexa, IFTTT, SmartThings).
 Any changes made to the bulb state outside of openHAB should be detected by the binding and vice-versa.
 Before using the binding, the bulbs must be set up using the WiZ iOS or Android app.
+Local control must also be enabled with-in the WiZ app in the app settings.
+(This is the default.)

 ## Supported Things